 Council of Parent Attorneys and Advocates (COPPA) advocacy to protect and enforce the legal and civil rights of students with disabilities and their families.

-Disability Rights Education & Defense Fund (DREDF) Check out what’s happening in the courts when it comes to disability rights.
+Disability Rights Education & Defense Fund (DREDF) Check out what’s happening in the courts regarding disability rights.

 Disability Scoop keeps up with the latest news, research, and resources surrounding disabilities.

-DLD and Me addresses the difficulties children face living with developmental language disorders.
+DLD and Me address the difficulties children face living with developmental language disorders.
 Find articles that describe DLD and how to manage it.

-Early Childhood Technical Assistance Center from the Child Development Institute of the University of North Carolina, they offer technical assistance activities and support to families.
+Early Childhood Technical Assistance Center from the Child Development Institute of North Carolina offers technical assistance activities and support to families.
 They help improve outcomes for children with disabilities.